bwb314/Amino-Acid-Fragmenter/README.md

             -Fragment names will be as follows:
                 N-terminus caps:    Chain_AminoAcidAbbreviation+ResidueNumber_NTC
                 C-terminus caps:    Chain_AminoAcidAbbreviation+ResidueNumber_CTC
+                Sidechain caps:     Chain_AminoAcidAbbreviation+ResidueNumber_CS
                 Sidechains:         Chain_AminoAcidAbbreviation+ResidueNumber_SC
                 Peptide bonds:      Chain_ResidueNumberOfAA1_ResidueNumberOfAA2_PEPT
                 Free Amino Acids:   Chain_AminoAcidAbbreviation+ResidueNumber_FREE
                 Ligand:             LIG_ResidueName_ResidueNumber
                 Solvent:            SOLV_ResidueName_ResidueNumber
+    4)  A PyMOL file named the same as the given PDB file, but with .pymol extension -This will produce the same visualization as described above when opened with PyMOL -This can be done by typing 'pymol -l NAME_OF_FILE.pymol'

+    To use (in terminal):
+    1) Type 'python aa_chopper.py FILENAME.pdb'

+    This will produce:
+    1)  A working input file with some sensible defaults
+    2)  fsapt/fA.dat and fsapt/fB.dat files for post-analysis
+            -Named as described above
+    3)  A PyMOL file named the same as the given PDB file, but with .pymol extension -This will produce the same visualization as described above when opened with PyMOL -This can be done by typing 'pymol -l NAME_OF_FILE.pymol'